 CO2 and energy

-The issue of "CO2 and energy" is important to Arbonia in two ways: A great potential for reducing greenhouse gases is found in buildings, which are the largest cause of CO2 emissions in Europe after mobility, with a share of over 30%.
-There is therefore a high demand for products that reduce the energy consumption in buildings and ensure a pleasant indoor climate at the same time.
-Arbonia recognized this trend early on and makes a substantial contribution with its products.
-Improvements can be achieved with new buildings as well as with renovations – especially through the use of integrated system solutions, but also through the use of individual components of the HVAC Division.
-Furthermore, the interior doors made of wood and glass help to reduce the energy consumption of buildings thanks to their insulation.
+The topic of "CO2 and energy" is important to Arbonia in two respects: With a share of over 30%, buildings have a great potential for reducing greenhouse gases; they are the largest source of CO2 emissions in Europe after mobility.
+Accordingly, there is a great demand for products that reduce the energy consumption in buildings and ensure a pleasant indoor climate at the same time.
+Arbonia identified this trend early on and makes a substantial contribution with its products.
+Improvements can be achieved in new buildings as well as in renovations – especially through the use of integrated system solutions, as well as through the use of individual components from the HVAC Division.
+Furthermore, the interior doors made of wood and glass also help to lower the energy consumption of buildings thanks to their insulation capacity.

-In the reporting year, Arbonia already succeeded in increasing the share of renewable energy in total energy consumption to 41.0% (previous year: 38.1%).
-The 15% increase in the company's own electricity production through the expansion of photovoltaic systems significantly contributed to this.
-As a result of this and the increased use of renewable electricity, Arbonia was able to increase the share of renewable energy in the total electricity consumption from 23.6% to 32.7%.
-A further success was the 18.7% reduction in heating oil consumption for heat generation.
-On the whole, Arbonia has succeeded in reducing its GHG intensity (greenhouse gas emissions in kgCO2e/CHF net revenue) by 11.2% despite a considerably higher productivity.
+In the reporting year, Arbonia already succeeded in increasing the share of renewable energy in the total energy consumption to 46.9% (previous year 41.0%).
+Together with large amounts of green energy, Arbonia was able to increase the overall share of renewable electricity in the total electricity consumption from 32.7% to 43.3%.
+A further success was the reduction in heating oil consumption for heat production by 24.4%.
+In total, Arbonia thereby succeeded in reducing its greenhouse gas intensity (greenhouse gas emissions in kgCO2e / CHF net revenue) by 9.1% (Scope 1–2).

-In addition, Arbonia is planning to publish its environmental data in accordance with the Carbon Disclosure Project (CDP) in 2022.
-The commitment in the area of CO2 and energy is beneficial to Arbonia because it allows the company to meet the increasing customer expectations concerning sustainability as well as growing legal requirements.
+Arbonia’s commitment in the area of CO2 and energy benefits the company by enabling it to meet rising customer expectations regarding sustainability as well as increasing legal requirements.

 Key environmental figures